The striker position in soccer is the second most important position after the midfield position.

 As a striker, you are under constant pressure because the victory of the team depends on you most of the time.

-In this article, you are going to have an answer to the most common questions around the striker position and how you can improve your game to become a better striker.
+In this article, you are going to learn everything there is to know about the striker position in soccer/football and how you can improve your game to become a better striker.

 At the end of this article, you will have a better understanding of this position.